 In the early days, roasting chestnuts was a laborious process.
-Chao's dad used a paraffin pump to fuel his burner, monitoring the flame like a hawk to ensure an even heat - all while turning a crank by hand to keep the drum rolling.
+Chao's dad used a paraffin pump the flame like a hawk to ensure an even heat - all while turning a crank by hand to keep the drum rolling.
 Each batch took nearly 45